 Mlabri men wear little clothing, except a small loin-cloth.
-"They are animists who believe they are not entitled to cultivate the land for themselves.
-Their matrilineal social organization allows serial monogamy; a Mlabri woman typically changes mates every five or six years, taking any children from the previous union with her."
+Their matrilineal social organization allows serial monogamy; a Mlabri woman typically changes mates every five or six years, taking any children from the previous union with her.

 After death, the corpse of a Mlabri is placed in the treetops to be devoured by birds.